davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   in a register that is read by the instruction or as part of any memory address.

-  & applies only to the alternative in which it is written.
-In constraints with multiple alternatives, sometimes one alternative requires & while others do not.
-See, for example, the movdf insn of the 68000.
+  :samp:`&` applies only to the alternative in which it is written.
+In constraints with multiple alternatives, sometimes one alternative requires :samp:`&` while others do not.
+See, for example, the :samp:`movdf` insn of the 68000.

   A operand which is read by the instruction can be tied to an earlyclobber operand if its only use as an input occurs before the early result is written.
 Adding alternatives of this form often allows GCC to produce better code when only some of the read operands can be affected by the earlyclobber.
-See, for example, the mulsi3 insn of the ARM.
+See, for example, the :samp:`mulsi3` insn of the ARM.

   Furthermore, if the :dfn:`earlyclobber` operand is also a read/write operand, then that operand is written only after it's used.

-  & does not obviate the need to write = or +.
+  :samp:`&` does not obviate the need to write :samp:`=` or :samp:`+`.
 As :dfn:`earlyclobber` operands are always written, a read-only :dfn:`earlyclobber` operand is ill-formed and will be rejected by the compiler.